Able-Bodied Adults Without Dependents and Mandatory Work Participants FAQ

 - Unfit for employment due to physical or mental limitation,

-- Working and/or volunteering at least 80 hours per month (you will not be referred to the CareerSource center if meeting work requirements on their own).
+- Working and/or volunteering at least 80 hours per month (you will not be referred to the CareerSource center if meeting work requirements on your own).

 - Have someone under age 18 in your SNAP household.